t8s1n/TaskSquirrel/README.md

 - [x] When a task is tapped it navigates the user to a task detail view
 - [x] When user adds photo to complete the tasks, it marks the task as complete
 - [x] When adding photo of task, the location is added
-- [c] User returns to home page (list of tasks) and the status of your task is updated to complete
+- [x] User returns to home page (list of tasks) and the status of your task is updated to complete

 ## Video Walkthrough